District 300’s Public Relations and Communication Services office exists to inform and engage all members of the District 300 community.

 District 300 uses a communications technology from Blackboard to automate communications to students, staff, parents, and community members via email, telephone, and text message.

-RCS Emails - From the District level, RCS emails will be sent to communicate important information, emergency information, early release reminders, news updates, messages from the Superintendent, online registration information, surveys, and weather-related school closure updates.
+RCS Emails - From the District level, RCS emails will be sent to communicate important information, emergency information, early release reminders, news updates, messages from the Superintendent, online registration information, surveys, weather-related school closure updates, school news and updates, community news and updates, and any other news items, updates, or events the district deems important.

 At the school level, RCS emails may be sent regarding general announcements, exam updates, activity schedules, special events.